Are heat pump water heaters worth it?

-Your water heater is one of the most inefficient appliances in your home.
-In fact, electric water heaters account for an average of 18 percent of your electricity costs, according to the Energy.gov.
-The older your water heater the less energy efficient it is.
-“Heat pump water heaters can use up to 63% less energy than traditional electric water heaters,” says, Sarah Widder, of DOE’s Pacific Northwest National Laboratory.
+Your water heater is one of the most inefficient appliances in your home — electric water heaters account for an average of 18% of your electricity costs, according to the Department of Energy (DOE).
+Generally, the older your water heater, the less energy-efficient it is.

 How does a heat pump water heater work?

 Heat pump water heaters use electricity to move heat from one place to another (rather than generating their own heat like traditional electric water heaters).
 This makes them two to three times more efficient, according to the Department of Energy (DOE).

 You can think of a heat pump water heater as a refrigerator working in reverse: A refrigerator pulls heat from inside a box and dumps it out; an electric pump water heater pulls heat from the surrounding air and dumps it, at a higher temperature, into a tank to heat water.